Apostles & Elders

 The Blueprint for the Church

-The Blueprint is really simple once you have the keys to read it.
-And one of the main keysis the principle that all leadership, both locally and trans-locally, or universally, is based on a plurality of leaders.
+The first key is the principle that all leadership, both locally and trans-locally, or universally, is based on a plurality of leaders.
 The model for this is the Godhead itself, Father, Son and Holy Spirit, who are all equal to one another, yet they consult one another, and prefer one another.
 Jesus said in John 10:30, “I and my Father are one”; and in Philippians 2:6, “Who, being in very nature God, did not consider equality with God something to be used to his own advantage;”.

 In this plurality model there can be a first amongst equals.
 The Latin Primus inter pares or Greek Πρῶτος μεταξὺ ἴσων (protos metaxy ison) means: the first among equals or first among peers, and is a phrase describing the most senior person of a group sharing the same rank or office.
 In the Godhead that would be the Father, in Acts 15, we see that would be James speaking for the apostles/elders in Jerusalem.
-It would be the apostle Paul in his apostolic company, even though Paul refers to the other apostles as his coworkers in the Gospel.
+It would be the apostle Paul in his apostolic company, even though Paul refers to the other apostles and members as his coworkers in the Gospel.

 The purpose for plurality and equality is so one man does not rule or dictate over others, which can lead to abuse or doctrinal error.
 A plurality of leadership is Jesus way of safeguarding His flock, His checks and balance system.
 The other checks and balance is the relationship between local elders and apostles, but that’s for another lesson.
 Leadership must always come into agreement and be able to say, “For it seemed good to the Holy Spirit and to us…..”
 (Acts 15”28).